MAFS.6.NS.3.8Archived Standard

 Type: Lesson Plan

-This lesson contains a small group activity in which students use previous knowledge of graphing in a 4 quadrant coordinate grid and individually solve a real world problem involving finding distance on a coordinate grid.
-Students must utilize their knowledge of absolute value as well as subtracting integers to determine distances between points.
+This lesson contains a small group activity in which students use knowledge of graphing in a 4-quadrant coordinate grid.
+Students will individually solve a real-world problem to find the distance between two points on a coordinate grid.
+Students must utilize their knowledge of absolute value and subtracting integers to determine distances between points.

 Type: Lesson Plan